 Read the Opinion Piece in its entirety here.

 St. Rose School participated in the TECH 2016 program sponsored by Illinois Computing Educators (ICE) this year at the Capitol.
 It was a nice display and great to meet the students, Dee Boeing, Riley Fisher, Samantha Faust, and Abbi Kampwerth.
-Also in the picture is student Colby Koester 3rd Grade teacher Jodi Mammoser from Dieterich Elementary.and Thank you, Sheri Steward (St. Rose music/ band) for the picture!
+Also in the picture is student Colby Koester 3rd Grade teacher Jodi Mammoser from prednisone Dieterich Elementary.and Thank you, Sheri Steward (St. Rose music/ band) for the picture!

 Learn more about TECH 2016 here.